Constantine I (Causanantin mac Cineda), the son of Kenneth I, became the king of Scots and Picts after the death of his uncle, Donald I in 863.

 However, others have Inverdovat (modern Newport on Tay) as the place of his death.

 The Annals of Ulster records the date of Constantine’s death as 876, other sources say it was 877.
 According to the medieval Chronicle of the Picts and Scots (1251) and other sources he was buried on the Island of Iona.

 He was succeeded by his brother Aed.

-However for these short articles I have used secondary sources, in the main established historical scholars and other relevant academics.
-Where I have done so their work has been correctly credited.
+However, for these short articles, I have used secondary sources, in the main, they are established historical scholars and other relevant academics.
+Where I have done so, their work has been correctly credited.